 Climate Control Systems

-The fireplace of the past provided heat and it was also where meals were cooked.
+Fireplaces provided heat for the home.
 The great room around it was the original “open plan” since walls would block the heat.
-The folks gathered, ate, and socialized the fire because it was the warmest and most comfortable place in the home.
+The folks gathered, ate and socialized around the fire because it was the warmest and most comfortable place in the home.

 New Fuels Changed Everything

-Technology marched on and we developed new fuels for our centrally located heat sources.
+As technology marched on, we developed new fuels for our heat sources.
 As we advanced, fuel sources changed from wood, to coal, to oil, and now to natural gas and electricity.
-We have gradually been able to distribute both heating and cooling to every room in the home.
+We now have the ability to distribute both heating and cooling to every room in the home.
 In the process, our homes have tended to spread out and become larger.

 Central heating and cooling systems have become more efficient now.
 Combined with better construction technology, window and door improvements and insulation, our homes have cleaner air and are less costly to heat than ever.